inherd/forming/docs/adr/0014-markdown-support-for-concept.md

-# 14. markdown list support for concept
+# 14. Markdown support for concept

 Date: 2021-09-12